sovware/directorist/readme.txt

 = 7.0 - Mar 01, 2021 =

-* Add - Multi directory
+* New - Multi directory
-* Add - Custom form and layout builder
+* New - Custom form and layout builder
-* Add - New settings panel
+* New - New settings panel
-* Add - Templating
+* New - Templating
-* Add - Listing CSV Export/Import with custom field
+* New - Listing CSV Export/Import with custom field
-* Add - Legacy template support
+* New - Legacy template support
-* Add - Asset loading on demand
+* New - Asset loading on demand
-* Add - Different dashboard and signup options for users and listing owners
+* New - Different dashboard and signup options for users and listing owners
-* Add - Same author listings in similar listings
+* New - Same author listings in similar listings
-* Add - PHP compatibility (7.0 to 8.0)
+* New - PHP compatibility (7.0 to 8.0)

 = 6.5.8 - Feb 17, 2021 =